starsbeyond/beyond-the-frontiers/README.md

 ### General

 In general, gameplay consists of conflicts between the warring factions on a number of contested worlds.

-### Genres

-The game will display characteristics of RTS, FPS with elements of RPG and MMO.

 ### Classes of players